Generated Black Hills canyon stream scene representing French Creek in South Dakota, not an exact location photo

 Compare Rapid Creek, Castle Creek, or Spearfish Creek when French Creek is high, warm, crowded, stormy, or access-limited.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Recheck the 2026 South Dakota Fishing Handbook and current park notices before fishing.
-Natural-area camping and fire rules are separate from fishing regulations and still matter for trip planning.
+Natural-area camping and fire rules are separate from fishing rules and still matter for trip planning.

 French Creek Trailhead